-- 1. Pass a dosage calculation exam with a minimum score of 90% (by 3rd attempt).
+- Pass a dosage calculation exam with a minimum score of 90% (by 3rd attempt).
 Refer to the ADN student handbook for the entire policy. - 2.
-Attend one scheduled shift in a critical care unit (observational), satisfactorily complete and submit when due the written objectives and signed attendance verification form associated with this experience. - 3.
-Attend one scheduled 8-hour ACLS training and satisfactorily complete and submit course pre and post requirements. - 4.
-Attend and participate in the complex skills fair/respiratory lab and laboratory skills review. - 5.
-Attend and participate in simulated clinical experiences (Priority; Cognition: Schizophrenia; Perfusion: MI;) and complete all clinical simulation work as assigned.

-- 6. Complete a scheduled 108-hours clinical transition practicum (CTP) and satisfactorily complete and submit written assignments and documents found in the CTP packet due by the Exit Interview. - 7.
+Attend scheduled 16-hour ACLS training and satisfactorily complete and submit course pre and post requirements. - 3.
+Attend and participate in the 12 hours of complex skills fair/respiratory lab and laboratory skills review. - 4.
+Attend and participate in simulated clinical experiences (Priority; Cognition: Schizophrenia; Perfusion: MI) and complete all clinical simulation work as assigned. - 5.
+Complete a scheduled 120-hours clinical transition practicum (CTP) and satisfactorily complete and submit written assignments and documents found in the CTP packet due by the Exit Interview. - 6.
 Satisfactory evaluations for the Clinical Transition Practicum experience using the Clinical Evaluation Tool in the CTP packet.
-The Clinical Evaluation Tool consists of the formative and summative evaluations by the preceptor in collaboration with the student advisor. - 8.
-Attend and participate in 4 two-hour Debriefing sessions as a component of CTP. - 9.
+The Clinical Evaluation Tool consists of the formative and summative evaluations by the preceptor in collaboration with the student advisor. - 7.
+Attend and participate in 4 two-hour Debriefing sessions as a component of CTP. - 8.
 Attend and participate in the 3 Day HESI Live Review.